 Supplements and Ointments

 If you are looking for additional ways to aid your body’s recovery process, it may be beneficial to look into supplements or topical ointments.
-There are oral options, such as Arnica, that can be used to help muscle recovery.
-BioFreeze is a popular topical gel that uses menthol to help alleviate muscle aches and joint pain.
+There are oral options, such as Arnica (purchase here from Amazon, or check out the topical version here), that can be used to help muscle recovery.
+BioFreeze is a popular topical gel that uses menthol to help alleviate muscle aches and joint pain (Amazon link here!).
 Either option can be used after riding to help with muscle pain and swelling.

-Ways to Stay Limber & Prevent Soreness When you Only Ride Occasionally
+Tips to Prevent Soreness When you Only Ride Occasionally

 Try Yoga Classes